First Aid for Treating Frostbite

 Limit time outdoors in cold, wet, or windy weather.
 The easiest way to avoid getting frostbite is to simply not expose yourself to the cold.

 Wear a hat that fully covers the ears.
-The ears have very little fat and are very thin, making them very susceptible to the cold.
+Despite the coating of ear wax, ears have very little fat and are very thin, making them very susceptible to the cold.
 Wearing mittens instead of gloves can be helpful because the individual fingers of gloves provide more surface area to lose heat, while mittens allow the fingers to touch and share heat more evenly.
 However, either option is better than bare hands.
 Wear socks that provide insulation from the cold.
 Much like hands and fingers, toes and feet do not have much fat and generally have poorer circulation than the rest of the body, so keeping them covered and warm is very important.

 Keep moving your body to stimulate blood flow.
 If blood is flowing then heat is being circulated throughout your body, keeping your internal temperature regulated through as much of your body as possible.